docarray/docarray/docs/fundamentals/documentarray/index.md

 ```

 {class}`~docarray.array.document.DocumentArray` is a list-like container of {class}`~docarray.document.Document` objects.
-It is **the best way** when working with multiple Documents.
+It is **the best way** of working with multiple Documents.

-In a nutshell, you can simply consider it as a Python `list`, as it implements **all** list interfaces.
-That is, if you know how to use Python `list`, you already know how to use DocumentArray.
+In a nutshell, you can simply think of it as a Python `list`, as it implements **all** list interfaces.
+That is, if you know how to use a Python `list`, you already know how to use DocumentArray.

-It is also powerful as Numpy `ndarray` and Pandas `DataFrame`, allowing you to efficiently [access elements](access-elements.md) and [attributes](access-attributes.md) of contained Documents.
+It is also as powerful as Numpy's `ndarray` and Pandas's `DataFrame`, allowing you to efficiently access [elements](access-elements.md) and [attributes](access-attributes.md) of contained Documents.

-What makes it more exciting is those advanced features of DocumentArray.
-These features greatly accelerate data scientists work on accessing nested elements, evaluating, visualizing, parallel computing, serializing, matching etc.
+What makes it more exciting is the advanced features of DocumentArray.
+These features greatly accelerate data scientists' work on accessing nested elements, evaluating, visualizing, parallel computing, serializing, matching etc.

 Finally, if your data is too big to fit into memory, you can simply switch to an {ref}`on-disk/remote document store<doc-store>`.
-All API and user experiences remain the same.
+All APIs and user experiences remain the same.
 No need to learn anything else.

 ## What's next?